Table of Contents

 .

-For the first time, Kanboard will run one by one each database migration and this process can take some time according to your configuration.
+When Kanboard is run for the first time, it will execute each database migration one by one.
+This process can take some time depending on your configuration.

-To avoid any issues or potential timeouts, you can initialize the database directly by importing the SQL schema:
+To avoid potential issues or timeouts, you can initialize the database directly by importing the SQL schema:

 The file app/Schema/Sql/postgres.sql